JHoGit1/CS4375_Portfolio/CS4395_Portfolio/README.md

 For this assignment, the WordNet package from NLTK is explored using Google Colab.

 Click [here](https://github.com/JHoGit1/UTD_CS_Portfolio/blob/main/CS4395_Portfolio/Component%203/C3_Jonathan_Ho_WordNet.pdf) to see the notebook using WordNet.

+## Component 4
+Exploration of Ngrams were conducted by utilizing Python code.
+The code is split into two programs.
+The first program took in texts to create unigram and bigram dictionaries and pickled them.
+Then, the second program would unpickle the dictionaries to interpret a test file with lines of languages varying between English, French, and Italian.
+The language model would determine the probabilities of each language for each line and output to a text file what language it thinks that test line is.
+An overview narrative was then written.

+Click [here](https://github.com/JHoGit1/UTD_CS_Portfolio/blob/main/CS4395_Portfolio/Component%204/jqh200000_A4_P1.py) for the code of the first program.

+Click [here](https://github.com/JHoGit1/UTD_CS_Portfolio/blob/main/CS4395_Portfolio/Component%204/jqh200000_A4_P2.py) for the code of the second program.

+Click [here](https://github.com/JHoGit1/UTD_CS_Portfolio/blob/main/CS4395_Portfolio/Component%204/jqh200000_A4_Narrative.pdf) for the narrative on ngrams.